w3c/wcag-act-rules/content/rules/off6ek/proposed.md

 #### Failed Example 1

-<a class="example-link" title="Failed Example 1" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/off6ek/5b88bdc5f7d936eaa1fdd2f5f8fdd4022548d5ac.html">Open in a new tab</a>
+<a class="example-link" title="Failed Example 1" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/off6ek/5b88bdc5f7d936eaa1fdd2f5f8fdd4022548d5ac.html">Open in a new tab</a>

 This `span` element has `lang` attribute value of `fr` (French), which does not match its [most common language][].
 The most common language is Dutch because all words are Dutch.